paxel/tool-shed/README.md

 ### Searching an entry and use a ListFilter to manipulate the environment
-The main usecase what the FrankenList was designed for was being used with a ListIterator to manipulate some values at a given position. e.g finding an entry, examining the surrounding entries and eventually remove, replace and/or insert an entry.
+The main use-case what the FrankenList was designed for was being used with a ListIterator to manipulate some values at a given position. e.g finding an entry, examining the surrounding entries and eventually remove, replace and/or insert an entry.